-Introduction Crammag Head is an area of mainly granite sea-cliffs south of Stranraer, on the coast of the North Channel near the Mull of Galloway.
+Introduction Crammag Head is an area of mainly diorite rock (like rough granite).
+This area is south of Stranraer, on the east coast of the Rhins near the Mull of Galloway.
 This is probably the best and most pleasant of all the sea cliff areas in Galloway.
-Easy access, stunning scenery, friendly route approaches and great quality granite make for an enjoyable experience.
+Easy access, stunning scenery, friendly route approaches and great quality rock make for an enjoyable experience.
 It's also a good place to see porpoises, gannets and seals.
 Furthermore the area seems to be particularly prone to sunshine, and is as near to tropical rock climbing as you'll get in Scotland..!
 There is a short 15 minute approach down a farm track and over a couple of fields.
 Some of the crags are tidal, but many routes are still accessible at high tide and some are completely on dry land.

 Dangers Crammag is a sea cliff with generally good rock, but areas of dubious rock do exist on the bigger cliffs.
 Protection is not always easy to find on a few of the slabby routes; small gear, including microwires, and microcams are particularly useful.
 This is a very open stretch of coast so the crag will be hazardous in big seas or high winds.

 The most northerly area at Crammag is the "Lighthouse Walls".
 These are reached by following the concrete steps down from the lighthouse, then descending a gully over on the right The routes here are very short, but on good quality rock.